Anastacia-M/PowerBI-Sales-Analysis-Dashboard/README.md

 1) **Sales Performance by Region:** How do total sales compare across different regions?  <br />
 2) **Sales Representative Insights:** Which sales representatives are performing the best, and how are the sales figures distributed by item sold?  <br />
-3) **Item-Level Analysis:** What item generates the most sales? **Binders** lead by a significant margin in terms of sales volume, making them the top-selling item across all categories. <br />
-3) **Cost Analysis:** How do maximum unit costs impact overall sales performance?
+3) **Item-Level Sales and Cost Analysis:** What item generates the most sales?
+And how do maximum unit costs impact overall sales performance?

 These questions are intended to guide users as they interact with the dashboard, allowing them to filter and drill down into the data based on their specific interests.

 ## Results and Findings
 The final Power BI dashboard includes several interactive visuals:

-**Total Sales by Region:** A pie chart visual that displays total sales distributed across different regions. <br />
+**Total Sales by Region:** <br />
+A pie chart visual that displays total sales distributed across different regions. <br />
 From the chart, we can observe that the **Central region** dominates with 56.75% of total sales, followed by the **East region** with 30.58%.
 The **West region** contributes the least, making up only 12.67% of total sales.
 This highlights the Central region as the key driver of sales, while the East region holds a strong middle position.

-**Sales Representative Performance:** A line and stacked column chart that shows total sales and average sales per representative, with the ability to filter by region and representative.
+**Sales Representative Performance:** <br />
+A stacked column chart displays total sales by representative, with a line indicating the fixed average sales across all sales orders.
+The slicers allow filtering by region, representative, and dates for a more detailed view. <br />
 The top three performing representatives are **Kivell** from the Central region, **Parent** from the East region, and **Jardine** from the Central region.
 Kivell and Parent have similar sales figures.
 Almost half of Kivell's sales come from Pen Sets, whereas over half of Parent's and Jardine's sales come from Binders.

-**Item-Level Sales and Cost Analysis:** A line and clustered column chart that compares total sales with maximum unit costs for each item. <br />
+**Item-Level Sales and Cost Analysis:** <br />
+A line and clustered column chart that compares total sales with maximum unit costs for each item.
+The slicers allow filtering by region, representative, and dates for a more detailed view. <br />
-Despite having the second-lowest maximum unit cost, **Binders** generate the highest sales.
-Conversely, **Desks** have the highest maximum cost among all items but contribute the least to overall sales.
-This suggests that lower-priced items tend to drive higher sales volume.
+**Binders** dominate sales across all categories, leading by a significant margin in sales volume, despite having the second-lowest maximum unit cost.
+In contrast, **Desks**, which have the highest maximum unit cost, contribute the least to overall sales.
+This pattern suggests that lower-priced items tend to drive higher sales volumes.

 This interactive dashboard enables users to gain valuable insights into sales trends, identify top-performing regions and representatives, and understand the impact of unit costs on overall sales.
 By leveraging these insights, users can make informed decisions to optimize sales strategies and improve performance across different segments.